TOPetit/TOPetit/README.md

-Computer science student in France.
+Computer science student from France.